Pull out your smoker and wood chips or pellets. It’s time to learn about the best meats to smoke.

 Let’s go through all of the best smoking options and what makes them so yummy.

-From poultry and pork to beef and beyond, you can smoke practically anything.
+From tasty smoked chicken recipes to pork, beef, and beyond, you can smoke practically anything.

 You can even smoke fish and veggies, but that’s a whole different article.